PPBDS/positron.tutorials/cran-comments.md

-## Resubmission

-This is a resubmission.
-In this version I have:

-* Added single quotes for software program names in the TITLE and DESCRIPTION.

-* Added the process_submissions() function.

 ## R CMD check results

-0 errors | 0 warnings | 1 note
+0 errors | 0 warnings | 0 notes

-* This is a new release.
+## revdepcheck results

+There are currently no downstream dependencies for this package